 My personal experiences as a trainer have been a bit varied over the years.
-For the past fifteen years, I have been solely doing classroom style training.
-You know, the kind where someone stands at the front of the room with a projector and talks, while also challenging their students with the low probability of actual skill retention.
-For the three years prior to that time, I hardly did any classroom style training at all, even though as plant manager in a rapidly growing company, I had a significant need to teach people on an almost daily basis.
-Which experience represented more effective training?
+For the past eighteen years, I have been solely doing classroom style training.
+You know, the kind where a presenter shares their data viz and talks, while also challenging their students with the low probability of actual skill retention.
+For the three years prior to that time, I hardly did any classroom style training at all.
+Paradoxically, even though I was plant manager in a rapidly growing company, I had a significant need to teach people on an almost daily basis.
+Which experience represents more effective training?

 How Effective is Your Training Work System?

 In both cases, I spent a lot of time with a lot of students.
 In both cases, I think they actually learned something.
 After comparing both stretches of time against each other from a training effectiveness perspective, I am still left wondering.
 Am I really delivering classroom style training that is value added?
 If you have read this column before over the years, you probably know what my opinions about classroom training are.
 In short, I think most lecture-based training is a waste of time.
 The statistics show that people retain, let alone apply, very little of what they hear in a lecture over the weeks that follow course completion.

 Classroom training previously was the dominant training delivery method.
 Computer-based training (CBT) is now in the lead.
 I am cost-conscious industrial engineer at heart, and I know that organizations collectively invest millions of dollars in training each day.
 This really bothers me.
 I could easily go off on a rant about this, but I already use post space to do so in the past on this topic.
 We would be better off to talk about what we might want to try to do to improve the situation instead.
 I really doubt that the number of hours we spend on training each year will decline in future years.

 EXPLORE MORE: How to Measure and Improve Your Training and Learning Work System

 The Need for Training Work System Improvement